cloudposse/docs/content/kubernetes-optimization/scale-cluster-vertically.md

 {{% dialog type="info" icon="fa-info-circle" title="Note" %}}
 Using `--yes` updates all nodes in the cluster, first master nodes and then worker nodes.
-There is a 5-minute delay between restarting master nodes, and a 2-minute delay between restarting nodes.
+There is a configurable 5-minute delay between restarting master nodes, and a 2-minute delay between restarting nodes.
 These values can be altered using `--master-interval` and `--node-interval` options, respectively.

 Only the worker nodes may be updated by using the [`--instance-group`](https://github.com/kubernetes/kops/blob/master/docs/instance_groups.md) node option.